-Such a deeply discharged battery should not be recharged and a deep discharge voltage cutoff and mitigation must be implemented in the battery protection system by the device manufacturer.
+Such a deeply discharged battery should not be recharged and a deep discharge voltage cutoff must be implemented in the battery protection system by the device manufacturer.
 This can include a trickle charge till a certain threshold voltage is reached within a given time and ramping up charge subsequently.
 Failure to reach the voltage threshold in the given time, would classify the battery as damaged and shut it down, preventing it from being used.

 What can you do as a consumer to prevent a bloated battery situation?
 Do not buy cheap batteries, where you are not in a position to assess cell manufacturing quality.
 Do not buy aftermarket chargers, where protection adequacy is unknown.
 Do not expose your batteries to high temperature.
 And lastly, if you do get a drone (or other electronic gadget) for Christmas don’t wait for a year and half to open it – your battery does need a periodic recharge.

 Join us on October 10th, 2019 for our webinar Mitigating Risks of Lithium-Ion Pouch Cells: Common Mistakes and How to Avoid Them presented by Vidyu Challa by clicking the registration link below!